About Rath Yatra

 Rath Yatra 2026 — FAQs

-Rath Yatra 2026 falls on Tuesday, June 16, 2026, on the Dwitiya tithi of Ashadha Shukla Paksha.
-Bahuda Yatra (return journey) falls nine days later on June 25, 2026.
+Rath Yatra 2026 falls on Thursday, July 16, 2026, on the Dwitiya tithi of Ashadha Shukla Paksha.
+Bahuda Yatra (the return journey) falls on Friday, July 24, 2026.

 The most famous Rath Yatra is celebrated at the Jagannath Temple in Puri, Odisha.
 It attracts millions of pilgrims every year and is one of the largest religious gatherings in the world.